Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     1. Open the `Autoboot` folder within the akmenu-next files.
 Find the folder that corresponds to your flashcart.

     1. Copy the contents of the folder that corresponds with your flashcart to the root of your SD card.

+    1. If your flashcart is a DSTTi clone that requires additional boot files, check the `Supplementary DSTTi Clone Files` folder.
+You can check the [YSMenu compatibility list](https://www.flashcarts.net/ysmenu-compat-ext) to check which one you need.

 === "Nintendo DSi"